 Generally, the court will consider matters of custody by examining what is in the best interests of the child.
 The best interests of the child standard includes many factors.
 The court considers the presence of all relevant factors in its custody orders, and each factor, including those having to do with mental health issues, may be weighed differently from the others, depending on the individual facts of the case.

+Custody involves both physical custody of the child and legal custody, or the right to make decisions on behalf of the child.
 Three of the factors which are particularly relevant to the issue of medication are the factor of parental fitness, the factor of ability and willingness of the parent to care for the child, and the factor of health of the parent.
 Let’s examine each of these three factors below:

 1. Parental Fitness and Medication